Tyler Seguin Game Preview: Stars vs. Lightning

 Seguin Season Stats Insights

+- In 22 games this season, Seguin has averaged 16:33 on the ice, while putting up a plus-minus rating of +7.

-- Seguin has netted a goal in a game six times this season in 21 games played, including multiple goals once.
+- Seguin has scored a goal in seven of 22 games this season, netting multiple goals in one of them.

-- Seguin has a point in 11 games this season (out of 21), including multiple points five times.
+- Seguin has a point in 12 games this year (out of 22), including multiple points five times.

-- Seguin has posted an assist in a game eight times this year in 21 games played, including multiple assists once.

-- Seguin's odds on his points over/under carry an implied probability of 50% that he goes over.
+- In eight of 22 games this year, Seguin has had an assist, including one match with at least two.

+- Seguin has an implied probability of 48.8% to eclipse his point total based on the odds.

-- The implied probability of Seguin going over his assist prop bet, based on the odds, is 34.5%.
+- Seguin has an implied probability of 33.3% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.